Pytrends Tutorial: How to Use the Google Trends API in Python

 • Rate Limiting: Google may block excessive requests if too many are sent in a short period.

-• Data Sampling: The data provided by Google Trends is not raw search volume but a normalized value, making precise numerical analysis difficult.
+• No exact search volumes: The data provided by Google Trends is not raw search volume but a normalized value, from 0 – 100.

 • Limited Historical Data: Some historical data is not available for specific queries.